redkite-labs/redkitecms-docs/book/blocks-management.rst

 into the small toolbar attached to the block highlighter.

 A panel, which contains all the available blocks, opens over the plus icon.
 Blocks are listed in groups.
-AlphaLemon CMS comes with several base blocks which are grouped under the **Default** group, while other listed blocks could have been added by thirdy-part themes or could have been required directly from the application
+RedKite CMS comes with several base blocks which are grouped under the **Default** group, while other listed blocks could have been added by third-parties themes or could have been required directly from the application

 .. image:: //bundles/alphalemonwebsite/media/manual/img-8.jpg

-When you add an addictional App-Block to AlphaLemon CMS, this is displayed under the group it had been assigned by the block's developer.
+When you add an additional App-Block to RedKite CMS, this is displayed under the group it had been assigned by the block's developer.

 To add a block to the page simply click over it.